-Parents are asked to contact the school regarding any student absences - planned or unplanned.
-A phone call is very helpful on the morning of the absence.
+Guardians are asked to contact the school regarding any student absences - planned or unplanned.
+A phone call is very helpful on the morning of the absence stating why the student is absent so we can assign the proper code in our system.
 A written note is required for student records.
 After 5 absences the homeroom teacher will contact home to inquire into the absences.
-All students missing over 10 days of school will receive a letter informing parents of the amount of days missed.
-This is a district policy and the letter is forwarded to the superintendent.
+All students missing over 10 days of school will receive a letter informing parents of the number of days missed.
+This is a district policy, and the letter is forwarded to the superintendent.
 Long trips are not encouraged to take place during the instructional year and should be arranged on breaks.
-NES uses the School Messenger system and you can use it to indicate your child will not be at school.
+NES uses the School Messenger system, and you can use it to indicate your child will not be at school.
 The service will contact you continuously until you answer if they are not at school and there has not been a call made to let the office know about their absence.